 Filed: December 31, 2012

-A system and method for tagging place names with geographic location coordinates, the place names associated with a collection of objects in a memory of a computer system.
+A system and method for tagging place names with geographic location coordinate, the place names associated with a collection of objects in a computer system’s memory.
 The system and method process a text string within an object stored in memory to identify a first potential place name.
 The system and method determine whether geographic location coordinates are known for the first potential place name.
 The system and method identify the first potential place name associated with an object in the memory as a place name.
 The system and method tag the first identified place name associated with an object in the memory with its geographic location coordinates when the geographic location coordinates for the first identified place name are known.
 The system and method disambiguate place names when multiple place names are found.

 Afterthoughts on Place Names

-I had someone ask me in Twitter if patents sometimes became useless and stopped being used by search engines, or if search engines were forced to use inventions that they patented because there was still some time left to them.
+I had someone ask me on Twitter if patents sometimes became useless and stopped being used by search engines, or if search engines were forced to use inventions that they patented because there was still some time left to them.
 Patents do expire.
 The one-click patent that Amazon had acquired has expired, and the original PageRank patent owned by Stanford University (and licensed to Google) has expired.
 When a process is developed and patented, the process behind the patent may change, and a continuation patent like the one I’ve written about in this post may be filed.

 If you keep an eye out for them, continuation patents may provide hints of changes of approaches that a company may be taking.
-For instance, in this place name patent, the focus appears to be shifting from corroborating facts based upon consistency in spelling and facts mentioned about specific entities to some facts that may not change such as geographic coordinates.
-So, yes, patents do change as do processes behind them.
+For instance, in this place name patent, the focus appears to be shifting from corroborating facts based upon consistency in spelling and facts mentioned about specific entities to some facts that may not change, such as geographic coordinates.
+So, yes, patents do change, as do processes behind them.
 It is interesting to find a continuation patent and try to understand what may have changed.